Mikhail Boguslavsky: Biography

 The son of a poor Jewish tailor from a village in Poltava province, Ukraine, he left school at the age of 12 to work in a printing house in Kiev, and then Kharkiv.
 He was arrested for the first time in 1904, in Kharkov, for organising a printers' union.
 In 1905 he joined the Jewish Socialist Party.
 Repeatedly arrested.
 He conducted party work in Kharkov, Nikolaev and Kremenchuk.
 He joined the Bolsheviks in March 1917, after the February Revolution, and was one of the leading figures in bringing communist rule to Ukraine he joined the RSDLP (b) after the October Revolution, as secretary of the Central Committee of the Ukrainian soviets, and a member of the board People's Commissariat of Finance, and as a leader of red Guard detachments.
 In 1920-21, he was chairman of the Printers' union.
-From 1922, he was a member of the Moscow City soviet.
-In 1924, after the death of Lenin, he was appointed chairman of the 'small council' of People's Commissars of the Russian federal republic.
+From 1922, he was a member of the Moscow City Council.
+In 1924, after the death of Lenin, he was appointed chairman of the 'small council' of the Council of People's Commissars of the Russian Soviet Federative Socialist Republic.